 Inclusivity as an Asset

-Communicating in meetings was on my mind after I spoke on a panel at the IBA Women in Insurance Conference in New York.
-The topic came up several times in our discussion, as it was an issue each of us had helped others with or personally navigated as women in the insurance industry.
+Communicating in meetings came up as a topic several times at the IBA Women in Insurance Conference in New York.
+This was an issue each of us had helped others with or personally navigated as women in the insurance industry.

 Whether you are leading or attending meetings, you can help make them a more inclusive, respectful place—not just for women, not just for minorities, but for anyone.
 Here are a few ways how.